ahmed-khalil-hafsi/P2Predict/README.md

 - Calculation of evaluation metrics (mean absolute error and R^2 scores are supported)

 ### Plotting
-- create a PDF file with model performance indicators (predicted vs actual price, distribution of prediction error, ...)
+- Create a PDF file with model performance indicators (predicted vs actual price, distribution of prediction error, ...)

 ![alt text](./documentation/model_perf_plot.png)

 ## How to Use